 - 3/4 cup coconut oil or organic ghee, melted

 - 1/2 cup garbanzo flour (To make them Paleo, substitute coconut flour or almond meal)

 - Plenty and then even more black pepper

 - 2 teaspoons ground mustard

 - 2 teaspoons garam masala (optional)

 - 2 cups cooked sweet potato, well drained.
 (I cut it into 1/2-inch cubes)

-- 1 cup diced garlic or shallot skapes
+- 1 cup diced garlic skapes (Or substitute 4 cloves garlic)

 - 1 cup diced fresh herbs such as basil, chives, green onions